Man who drove SUV into Waukesha Christmas parade found guilty of intentional homicide | News Channel 3-12

 “I’ve never heard of someone trying to intentionally hurt someone while attempting to blow their horn while attempting to alert people of their presence,” Brooks said.

-Jurors deliberated on Tuesday night for just under two hours and then resumed again on Wednesday morning.
+Jurors deliberated on Tuesday night for just under two hours and then resumed again on Wednesday morning before quickly reaching its verdicts.

+The family of Virginia Sorenson, the 79-year-old killed in the attack, thanked the jury for the verdicts.

+“We have been praying for this day for a long time,” her son Marshall Sorenson said.

 In court, a series of videos and witnesses detailed the disturbing sights of the SUV ramming through the parade route.